 Slightly (but not much) further away are some attractions of National, even World renown and Mick and Ness and their team will be most happy to give directions and also give local knowledge and secrets that may not be found in the guidebooks!

 Offa’s Dyke Path: is a long distance footpath following the English/Welsh border.
 There is local conjecture as to whether it was built by Offa of Mercia in the 8th.
 Century either to keep the English out or the Welsh in….
 The Dyke runs from Sedbury, Chepstow to Prestatyn in North Wales.
 It is177 miles long, crosses a variety of landscapes and will take the average walker about 12 days to walk.
-Perhaps the best views of the scale of the ramparts is seen at Beachley near Chepstow and the children (and some of the adults) love to play roly poly down the sides!
+Perhaps the best views of the scale of the ramparts is seen at Beachley near Chepstow.
+To know more, just click here.

 Tintern Abbey: is approximately five miles from Chepstow and can be reached by bus or by walking/cycling the A466, or by following the Wye Valley Path.
 The well presented ruins of this Certercian Abbey founded in 1131 are well worth a visit particularly as the on – site information is excellent.